-Members of the Project Team discussing the project with a citizen at the Hamlet Public Information Meeting
+Members of the public discuss the Preferred Alternative with a Project Team Member at the Public Hearing in Hamlet

-4.4 How did the FHWA and SCDOT reach out to communities?
+4.2 How did the FHWA and SCDOT reach out to communities?

 Communities were engaged throughout the public involvement process.
-The Community Impact Assessment (CIA) process was implemented to better understand the communities and to collect their opinions and comments on the proposed project.
-Several methods of community outreach were used in the project study area based on preliminary community information, including demographic characteristics (refer to the Community Impact Assessment Technical Memorandum for more information).
+The Community Impact Assessment (CIA) process was implemented to better understand the communities in the project study area and to collect their opinions and comments on the proposed project.
+Several methods of community outreach were used in the project study area based on preliminary community information, including demographic characteristics (refer to the Community Impact Analysis Technical Memorandum for more information).
 The CIA process was customized to each county and/or community based on their specific needs.
 Surveys were distributed throughout the project study area in various methods discussed below.
 Approximately 6,100 surveys were distributed in communities throughout the project study area and 592 were returned.